 Digital X-Rays – 99% Less Radiation

-At Children’s Dental Fun Zone of Los Angeles we understand that one of the most important parts of pre-assessment for any dental procedure is getting a dental x-ray.
-This enables the dentist to reliably diagnose cavities.
-By providing digital x-rays, we offer our patients all the benefits of a dental x-ray, but without the massive amounts of radiation that is usually associated with it.
+At Children’s Dental FunZone we understand that a integral part of pre-assessment for all dental procedure is having a dental x-ray taken.
+This allows the dentist to reliably diagnose cavities.
+By providing digital x-rays, we offer our patients all the benefits of a dental x-ray, but without the massive amount of radiation that is usually associated with it.

 Younger children are placed in their parent’s lap, while older children can sit by themselves on the chair in the x-ray unit.
 Although the digital x-rays have a lot less scatter radiation, everyone in the x-ray room is protected through the use of lead aprons.
 We also use smaller, softer x-rays to make the process easier for little ones to get their x-rays taken.
 All the child has to do is bite on a bite stick that has the x-ray on it and hold still for a couple of seconds.
 The parent or the x-ray technician can also help by holding the bite stick in place.

-Sometimes the dental exam can be done using only visual observation for young patients or special needs children.
+Sometimes the dental exam can be done using only visual observation for younger patients or special needs children.
 If the doctor feels that treatment is necessary, further x-rays can be taken at that time, when the child is sedated.
 Usually, the use of oral conscious sedation and nitrous oxide (or laughing gas) can put the child at ease and make the process of taking x-rays a lot more pleasant.

-While visual inspection with an explorer (dental tool) can identify surface decay, digital x-rays is the only way to detect inter-proximal cavities, or cavities in between the teeth.
-Also, x-rays can tell pediatric dentists how much the decay has spread within the tooth and if the tooth needs a root canal or a simple filling.
-Fortunately, at Children’s Dental Fun Zone of West Covina, as well as in all our other practices, we make use of digital x-rays so that we can make the most correct diagnosis possible.
+While visual inspection with an explorer (dental tool) can identify surface decay, taking an x-ray is the only way to detect inter-proximal cavities, or cavities in between the teeth.
+Also, an x-ray can tell the pediatric dentist how much of the decay has spread within the tooth and if the tooth needs a root canal or a simple filling.
+Fortunately, at Children’s Dental FunZone we make use of digital x-rays so that we can make the most accurate diagnosis possible.